-- Effectively this can be rearranged as a "perturbative" expansion in $\lambda(r)$ . - $\bullet$ Using $\lambda$ as a radial coordinate the solution for the metric can be written
+- The coefficients of that expansion are various functions of the constant curvature invariants of $AdS_5$ that are (unknown) numbers. - ullet Effectively this can be rearranged as a "perturbative" expansion in $\lambda(r)$ . - It is even cleaner to use $\lambda$ as the radial coordinate instead of r and write the metric solution in terms of $\lambda$ . - The solution for the metric can be written